-Without a doubt, my most favorite indoor house plant to grow is the Staghorn Fern.
+The Staghorn Fern is my most favorite indoor house plant to grow.

-A few of my staghorns and orchids just could not pull through.
+A few of my staghorns and all of my orchids just could not pull through.

-I did manage to save the ones I had over-wintered in my greenhouse.
+I did manage to save the stags I had over-wintered in my greenhouse.

 This post contains affiliate links.
 If you click on certain links and purchase a product I recommend, I will receive a small commission at no extra cost to you.

 The staghorn fern’s scientific name is Platycerium.

 This fern is an epiphytic fern native to Africa, Australia, and Asia.

 Epiphytic means that these plants grow on the surface of other plants.

 Epiphytes do not cause any harm as they take in their moisture and nutrients from their environment – not the host plant.

 The staghorn fern is related to the Blue Star Fern.